Junior Chef

 Notes and the rules of the competition

-Selected entrants will be invited to compete at a competition in their own county in June initially and the winners in each of the six counties will meet at the South West final on 7tth October 2023.
+Selected entrants will be invited to compete at a competition in their own county in June/July initially and the winners in each of the six counties will meet at the South West final on Saturday 5th October 2024.

 We are delighted to be able to offer an invaluable opportunity for each of our county winners to receive mentoring from one of our county judges in advance of the final.
 The advice and expertise that our judges will be able to share with the county winners will help them to learn new skills, develop existing ones and, of course, to prepare for the final!
 They will also gain valuable experience of a working kitchen.